johnsonlien/CSCI-496/README.md

 [GraphFrames](https://graphframes.github.io/graphframes/docs/_site/index.html) is a 3rd-party package built for PySpark that specializes in graph computations.
 PySpark already has a built-in graph computation but GraphX is only for Scala.
 GraphFrames uses a data structure similar to RDDs known as DataFrames.

 # GraphFrame's Community Detection Algorithm
-GraphFrames has a built-in community detection algorithm that we can use.
+GraphFrames has a built-in community detection algorithm that we can use called Label Propagation Algorithm (LPA).
 The results should be similar to the following image.

 ![LPA](https://github.com/johnsonlien/CSCI-496/blob/main/lpa.png?raw=true)